sen-tou/stvbyr-tech/content/blog/some-advise-for-clean-code-to-become-a-great-developer.md

 ```
 Don't be confused by that.
 This is TypeScript specific.
 What it basically does is  it allows the "map part" to be used on strings and numbers.
 Making it more versatile.
 It uses function overload to deal with the types.

-But again there are no comments.
+There are no comments.
 Everything is described with code directly.

 One more thing to comments.
-If you need comments and there is no way around it always describe the goal of the code is and NOT what is does.
+If you need comments and there is no way around it always describe the goal of the code is and NOT what it does.

 In the first example we can see that we map over the counters.
-The code is tells us.
-The comment is therefore useless.
+The code is telling us.
+The comment says the exact same thing.
+Why using a comment then?
+It's just useless at this point.

 What could be the goal?